twitter/typeahead.js/doc/bloodhound.md

   you to transform the remote response before the Bloodhound instance operates on it.
 Defaults to the [identity function].

+* `indexResponse` – Adds the remote response to the index (combined with local and prefetched data).
+Then returns filtered results based on the query.
+Defaults to `false`.

 <!-- section links -->

 [identity function]: http://en.wikipedia.org/wiki/Identity_function